anilabraham-IT/IntuneEDU/IntuneEDU/what-is-school-data-sync.md

 ---

-# What is School Data Sync?
+# Microsoft School Data Sync and Intune for Education

 Microsoft School Data Sync (SDS) is a free service in Office 365 Education that imports school records from your existing Student Information System (SIS).
 It creates online classrooms and groups for Microsoft Temas, Intune for Education, and third-party applications.
 * [Learn how to deploy SDS](https://support.office.com/article/Overview-of-School-Data-Sync-and-Classroom-f3d1147b-4ade-4905-8518-508e729f2e91).

+## Create groups from school roster
 SDS creates copies of the information from your SIS, and stores it in Azure Active Directory (Azure AD).
 SDS creates two groups in Intune for Education to which you can apply settings and apps:

 * All Students